-SMED 702 Cognitive Foundations of Learning Science/Mathematics......3 credits AND SMED 705 Foundations of Science/ Mathematics Education.....3 credits may arrange a phone or e-mail interview.
+- SMED 702 Cognitive Foundations of Learning Science/Mathematics......3 credits - SMED 705 Foundations of Science/ Mathematics Education......3 credits

-Submit TOEFL scores (for international students, as required by the
+Submit TOEFL scores (for international students, as required by the Graduate School.

 In addition, applicants are encouraged to schedule a personal interview through the Department of Science/Mathematics Education.
-(International students, and others for whom travel would be a hardship,
+(International students, and others for whom travel would be a hardship, may arrange a phone or e-mail interview.